When was the last time you searched for your business online and analyzed what you found?

 Keep in mind that all citation sites are not the same.
 Don’t get overwhelmed by the shear number of sites.
 Make sure you pick the right ones for your business and update those listings first.
-You can find various lists of citation sites, including those by industry, on the Bright Local blog.
+Here is a list of list of 150+ local SEO citation sources for the United States.

 Step 4 – Website structure analysis

 Does your website lack the proper items help your business be visible?

 How your website is structured has a lot to do with how well you will be indexed in the search engines.
 This may be something you will need help with.

 Things to look for:

 - Are you using your keywords in the page and post URLs?

 - Do you only have one version of the website (either www or non-www) with the one you don’t use redirecting to the other?
 (Google sees these as different sites with duplicate content.)

 - Have you submitted an XML sitemap to Google Search Console?

 - Is your site loading quickly and providing a quality user experience?